Tammy is the girl who…

 started hundreds of stories with no endings.

-finished and self-published two books under the name Tammy J. Palmer.
+finished and self-published two love stories as Tammy J. Palmer.